 After applying for an ITT place many students are offered a conditional place.
 Registration may be dependent on completing a further Subject Knowledge Enhancement course.
 This could be through the NATRE/CSTG funded 200-hour programme, and students can find out more details about this here.

 Although some school based training roots may offer a training salary, those undertaking most university based routes will need to cover university fees as well as their living expenses.

 Funding Your RE Journey

 Funding training can be a major factor in potential teachers’ decision to train.
-However, the DfE have announced that Training Bursaries will be available for those wanting to become RE teachers in 2016/17.
-These will be £9000 for trainees with a 1st or a PhD and £4000 for trainees with a 2:1.
+However, the DfE have announced that Training Bursaries will be available for those wanting to become RE teachers in 2019/20 These will be £9000 for trainees with a 1st, PhD or Masters, 2:1 or 2:2.
 For more information, see: http://www.education.gov.uk/get-into-teaching/funding/postgraduate-funding

 Some RE PGCE grants may be available from different trusts and grant giving organisations involved in RE.
 Have a look at the members of the Association of Church College Trusts for more information: http://www.cstg.org.uk/partners/acct/